tamilselvanarjun/auto-ed/docs/mod1.rst

 3. Launch the web app from the terminal: python ADapp.py

-4. Go to the local host in your browser to use the tool.
+4. Go to the local host in your browser to use the tool

-If you would like to contirbute to this project, you can do so by making a pull request and the developers will respond to you.
+We welcome improvements and contributions!
+If you would like to contribute to this project, please follow these steps:

+1. Clone the repo

+2. Create a new branch with an informative branch name

+3. Make sure all your updates are on the new branch

+4. Make a pull request to master and wait for the core developers to respond!

 A First Demo of Automatic Differentiation
 -----------------------------------------